gevuong/Developer-Projects/TetrisMultiplayer/README.md

 10. b) When board is cleared or when an object merges, we need to send updates to board.
 Include events to listen to in Board class. `this.events.emit('matrix', this.matrix)` in clear(), merge(), and removeLine() of Board class.

-11. Connect event listeners to a player when player connects/joins the server.
-Create a watchEvents() in
+11. Connect event listeners to player when player connects/joins the server.
+Create a watchEvents() in connectionManager.js to send data to server when state-updates (ie. pos, matrix, or score changes).
+When piece merges, state updates and logs board matrix.

+12. Broadcast data when state-updates.
+Whenever, you get state update on the server, send/broadcast data to all clients/peers in server/main.js.

+13. Whenever player refreshes page, the game state does not get saved.
+In other words, the tiles are missing.
+We need to keep a record of the game state on the server that we send during broadcast.
+Create and call serialize() to return an object, a simple representation of the gameThe initial state does not get saved.